kostochkin/CU4python/README.md

 ### class HostIp

-This class encapsulates Ip address of any host.
-It also helps determines Ip address of client.
+This class encapsulates IP address of any host.
+It also helps to determine IP address of client.

 #### Example: